-Let's pretend you want to create an online media buzz for your business this month.
+Let's pretend you want to create an online media buzz for your business in September.
 Where should the buzz building steps of the marketing survey or polling process begin?
-It begins with a sound and seasonal idea that makes sense for the month, date or season.
+It begins with a sound and seasonal idea that makes sense for September.

 For decades horn honking has been used as a way to communicate.
 Much like email and attempted humor in tweets this social media message can easily be miscommunicated and misunderstood.

 How to Speak Horn - A Social Language

 As a language, deciphering horn honks can be challenging.
 When someone honks their horn, you don't really know if they are honking at you at all—and if they are -- what exactly they are trying to say.
 To make it more of a conundrum, a honk in your city can be different than a horn honk you might hear while visiting your aunt across the country.

 Until the complete etiquette of horn honking is more formalized, I’ve prepared some horn honking basics to prepare you for your next road trip.